Thomas Nölle

 Thomas Nölle (Soest, Germany, December 2, 1948 – Badalona (Barcelona), Spain, June 3, 2020) was a visual artist.
 He was born in the German city of Soest, in Westphalia.
-Nölle’s experimental drive facilitated his work in various disciplines and with a diversity of techniques, including photography, painting, collage, sculpture, assemblage, environment art, mixed media, video, installation art, action art and interventions in public space.
+Nölle's experimental drive facilitated his work in various disciplines and with a diversity of techniques, including photography, painting, collage, sculpture, assemblage, environment art, mixed media, video, installation art, action art and interventions in public space.

 Life

 In 1970, during his university studies, he moved to Bonn, where he had his first artist studio while studying Education at the Universität Rheinische Friedrich-Wilhelms.
-Starting in 1988 he made frequent trips to Barcelona and set up his studio in the city’s Gothic Quarter in 1989.
+Starting in 1988 he made frequent trips to Barcelona and set up his studio in the city's Gothic Quarter in 1989.
 In 2010 he moved his studio to Vilassar de Mar (Barcelona), while throughout his lifetime he lived for various periods in Brazil, Portugal and Germany.

-Art historian Jürgen Pech wrote that “Thomas Nölle belongs to two cultures, European and non-European, a circumstance that is evident in his work."
+Art historian Jürgen Pech wrote that "Thomas Nölle belongs to two cultures, European and non-European, a circumstance that is evident in his work."

 Work

-Thomas Nölle’s earliest experience with art was through photography.
+Thomas Nölle's earliest experience with art was through photography.
 He had his first exhibition of photography at the age of 15, and from the mid-70s onwards he worked as a visual artist in the broadest variety of fields, in a transdisciplinary manner.
 He would frequently interweave diverse techniques and materials.

 Thomas Nölle developed personal styles throughout his career, always maintaining his freedom and independence from artistic trends.
 The foundation of his work is in the experiential observation of the world and of human nature, as well as the temporal connections of history, developing a broad thematic network with multi-referential meanings.

 From his earliest work he focused his conceptual interest on socio-political, cultural and environmental questions, with an avant la lettre ecological spirit.
 The main thematic areas of his artistic practice from his earliest period until his final works were, on the one hand, an unequivocal social focus, with a critical vision of the impact on nature of industrialisation and the excesses of consumer society; power conflicts in interactions between cultures and social strata, especially in colonialism and neo-colonialism.
 On the other hand, he reflected deeply on the context of art, as well as on the interrelation between art, life, memory and history.

 Experimentation with the greatest diversity of supports, techniques and materials was characteristic of his working praxis, distinguished as it was by an ongoing search for renewed paths and hybrid methods.
 In the area of photography, his experimentalism was also a constant factor, as he generally used technique in a processual and serialised manner, always in correlation with the subjects or motifs he was working on.

+The Acervo Giannetti Nölle, established in 2025 and based in Madrid, is responsible for the conservation, cataloguing, digitisation and dissemination of Nölle’s work.
+The Acervo is working on the gradual publication of the volumes of the Catalogue Raisonné of Thomas Nölle’s complete artworks, organised chronologically.